gandro/strymon-core/README.md

 * *master* branch contains the library and sample Keeper implementations.

-* *evaluation* branch adds some instrumentation to Timely System and contains helper programs and scripts for running experiments
+* *evaluation* branch adds some instrumentation to Timely System and contains helper programs and scripts for running experiments.
+Its README also contains a list of steps needed to regenerate the plots from my thesis.

 Directory structure